Islandora/documentation/docs/installation/docker/converting.md

 ### traefik labels to YML

-Traefik labels have moved from docker compose and into [dynamic template](https://doc.traefik.io/traefik/reference/install-configuration/providers/others/file/) to make configuring traefik easier.
-The configuration will be found in `./conf/traefik`
+Traefik labels have moved from docker compose YML and into [dynamic traefik templates](https://doc.traefik.io/traefik/reference/install-configuration/providers/others/file/) to make configuring traefik easier and more centralized.
+The traefik configuration is found in `./conf/traefik`

 ### smart port allocation

-`make up` tries to bring up ISLE on port 80/443 but if those ports are bound by some other process than the compose project it tries to bind to another port.
+In development environments (i.e. `DEVELOPMENT_ENVIRONMENT==true`) `make up` tries to bring up ISLE on port 80/443 but if those ports are bound by some other process than the compose project it tries to bind to another port.
 The URL is then automatically opened in the web browser.
 This is mostly useful in a development environment where other sites might be occupying those ports.

 ### make status